 In Key Stage 3 and 4, the curriculum is designed to ensure boys experience linguistic, mathematical, scientific, human and social, physical, technological and aesthetic and creative education.
 The structure, depth and focus of the curriculum differs according to the age group concerned.

 The curriculum from Year 6 to Year 8 is intended to encourage breadth of study and range of experience.
 It does this by providing a wide range of subjects (12 plus RE, PSHE, PE and Games by the end of Year 8).
-In Year 9, there are nine compulsory subjects and an additional two options can be chose.
+In Year 9, there are nine compulsory subjects and an additional two options can be chosen.

 In Year 7 – 9, in addition to Maths and English, boys study three separate sciences, two humanities and a number of creative subjects.
 In Year 8 and 9, boys usually take two Modern Foreign Languages (chosen from French, Spanish and German) and can also study Latin and Ancient Greek.